BCI Communication System for Children with Disabilities

 - Are current prescribed with sedative medication,

-At the beginning of the study, you will be asked to complete a survey over the phone.
+At the beginning of the study, you will be asked to complete a survey over a phone call / Zoom meeting.
 This survey includes questions about basic information about yourself, your past medical diagnoses, as well as your experience with AAC and BCI.
-You will then be asked to come to Holland Bloorview for up to three 90-minute sessions.
+You will then be asked to come to Holland Bloorview for up to five 90-minute sessions.
 During these sessions, we will record your brain activity with an electroencephalography (EEG) headset.
 This headset has sensors that gently touch your head.
 You will train a BCI by looking at flashing buttons on a screen.
+A camera will be used to measure your eye position.
 You will then use the BCI system to control communication applications on a computer.
 At the end of each session, we will ask you to fill out a usability survey.

 The device used to measure your brain activity is safe and painless.
 However, participating in this study may cause discomfort, tiredness, and/or frustration.
 You will receive a $30 gift card and volunteer hours at the end of each session as a token of our appreciation for your participation.